-On initial consultation with BDG, Maxus shared their aspirations and detailed requirements with the overriding prerequisite being for a stylish, cool and creative space without pretention.
-BDG’s design of the new office was based around choice; flexibility; change; efficiency and collaboration.
+On initial consultation with BDG architecture + design, Maxus shared their aspirations and detailed requirements with the overriding prerequisite being for a stylish, cool and creative space without pretention.
+BDG architecture + design’s design of the new office was based around choice; flexibility; change; efficiency and collaboration.
 The acclaimed Alphabeta building was the perfect location, recently announced as the national and regional winner for refurbished/recycled workplace at the 2016 BCO Awards, it was praised for its sophisticated design, which created an active and vibrant communal ‘village’.

 Although one of the top 10 UK media agencies Maxus has retained much of the personality of their former smaller self and wanted to reflect their informal, friendly and unpretentious nature in their new workplace.

 The design concept for the space followed Maxus’s key drivers of communication and fun, which links to the statue of the Greek mythological figure Hermes; the messenger to the gods, which sits on top of the building.